MalcomChumchouaPenda/pigal-enset-dla-dev/README.md

-# pigal-template
+# pigal-landing
-PIGAL web template based on Bootstrap 4 and Flask
+PIGAL Landing web template based on Bootstrap 4 and Flask